 Take in Lake Washington views and glimpses of Mercer Island and the Cascade Mountains from this waterfront South Seattle park.
 It’s perfect for family picnicking with tables and barbecues throughout the park and within sight of the large playground.
 Kids can play on the two climbing structures that have blue curving slides, ladders and tunnels.
 Little tots will like the spinning and springy toys as well as the sandbox.
 There’s no lifeguarded swimming here, but cross the bridge that goes over Mapes Creek to reach the waterfront where you can look for ducks and watch boats being launched.

 Location: 8650 55th Ave.
 S., Rainier Beach.
 Free parking is available on residential streets and in the Atlantic City Boat Ramp parking lot next door.
 Buses stop just outside the park on S. Henderson St. and on Seward Park Ave.
 S.

 Also nearby: For a lifeguarded swimming beach, try Pritchard Island Beach, 0.2 miles north.

 This popular West Seattle park was expanded in 2015 and now has even more kid-friendly features.
-Bring bikes for kids to ride loops on the paved path that circles the upper section of the park where parents can walk and look across at Beacon Hill and the Cascade Mountains.
+Bring bikes for kids to ride loops on the paved path that circles the upper section of the park where parents can walk and look across at Beacon Hill and the Cascade Mountains or to shining Mt.
+Baker in the distance.
 The playground has a wooden play structure, two zip lines, a net climber and a spinning net.
 Don’t miss the two slides that plummet down the hillside.
 Miles of easy hiking trails crisscross the forest at the south end of the park.

 Location: 9000 8th Ave.
 S.W., West Seattle.
 Free parking is available in three separate parking lots.
 For the playground, enter at Eighth Avenue S.W. and S.W.
 Cloverdale Street.
 Buses stop on Ninth Ave.
 S.W. near the park.